aineedtech/aineedtech/README.md

 <hr style="border:1.5px solid gray"> </hr>

 I'm a geoscientist from Malaysia.
 I look at rocks and the earth subsurface on a daily basis.
-But I also find creating things and problem solving satisfying, so I decided to learn to code to build cool things with it!
+But I also find creating things and problem solving satisfying, so I decided to learn to code and build cool things with it!

 My goal is to brush up on HTML and CSS before I move on to JavaScript and other programming languages.
 Other than Web Development, I am also interested in Data Science and have been enjoying Kaggle short courses.
 Right now I am working on HTML/CSS challenges from Frontend Mentor and polishing up my Python.